Teachable Review – One of the Best Platforms for New Course Creators

 Teachable is very focused on empowering you to squeeze as much value as possible out of the sales process, right up until the point where you thank your new student for the purchase.

-On this page, you can simply say “thank you” and provide a button for the student to easily access the course, or you can also opt to drop in a video with a personalized thank you or other messaging from you – a great way to build engagement with your students.
+On this page, you can simply say “thank you” and provide a button for the student to easily access the course platform content, or you can also opt to drop in a video with a personalized thank you or other messaging from you – a great way to build engagement with and message students.

-Finally, you can encourage customers to enroll in other relevant courses you offer by including an “upsell” block in this page.
-This enables you to easily include a purchase link for one of your other courses or bundles and set the price, including the ability to set a discount.
+Finally, you can encourage customers to enroll in other relevant course content you offer by including an “upsell” block in this page.
+This enables you to easily sell courses by include a purchase link for more than one course or bundle and set the price, including the ability to set a discount.

 As easy as it is to include an upsell item, Teachable could improve this process significantly.
 Right now, the only way to “set-up” the upsell is by including a video block in the page.
 While this is a good approach, there is no way to add explanatory text or images to help the student understand what the offering is and why they should consider it.